Federal Reserve swipe fee regulation

 The ripple effect of this impending regulatory change extends beyond debit cards.
 Retailers, in their efforts to secure relief from debit fees, have begun to lobby Congress to address credit card fees as well.
 This demonstrates a growing shift towards addressing not just one aspect of payment processing, but the broader landscape.

 Leading the charge on this front is Senator Dick Durbin, who played a pivotal role in the law granting the Fed its debit authority in 2010.
-His is now shaping discussions surrounding credit card fees, adding another layer of complexity to the financial landscape.
+His influence is now shaping discussions surrounding credit card fees, adding another layer of complexity to the financial landscape.

 A Unifying Force Among Banks